dedotdev/dedot/README.md

 const api = await DedotClient.new(provider);
 ```

-- If the JSON-RPC server doesn't support new JSON-RPC Apis, you can connect using the `LegacyClient` which using the legacy JSON-RPC Apis.
+- If the JSON-RPC server doesn't support [new](https://paritytech.github.io/json-rpc-interface-spec/introduction.html) JSON-RPC APIs yet, you can connect using the `LegacyClient` which build on top of the legacy JSON-RPC APIs.
 ```typescript
 import { LegacyClient, WsProvider } from 'dedot';